How can you design an ergonomic home office in a UK Victorian terrace house?

 Once you’ve picked the room, measure its dimensions carefully.
 It’s crucial to know exactly how much space you are working with before you start purchasing furniture or rearranging items.
 This will help you avoid overloading the room and keep the area clutter-free.

-A lire en complément : How can you create a luxurious en-suite bathroom in a UK master bedroom with limited space?
+A lire en complément : How can you optimize a small UK backyard for year-round outdoor dining?

 Selecting the Right Furniture